ofiwg/libfabric/man/fi_tagged.3.md

   allocated buffering enabled (see fi_rx_attr total_buffered_recv).
   Unlike standard receive operations, a receive operation with the FI_PEEK flag set does not remain queued with the provider until the peek completes successfully.
-If no data is available, the FI_PEEK receive will complete with a status of FI_ENOMSG.
+If no data is available, the FI_PEEK receive will result in a completion queue error entry with err field set to FI_ENOMSG.

   If a peek request locates a matching message, the operation will complete successfully.
 The returned completion data will indicate the meta-data